mosip/documentation/docs/api-reference/ID-Authentication-APIs.md

 env | Y | Target environment.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". domainUri | Y | Unique URI per auth providers.
 This can be used to federate across multiple providers or countries or unions. individualId | Y | ID of resident (VID or UIN).
-Ex: "9830872690593682". individualIdType | Y | ID Type of resident used.
+Ex: "9830872690593682". individualIdType [Deprecated since 1.2.0] | Y | ID Type of resident used.
 Allowed Types of ID - VID, UIN.
 Default Value here is VID. otpChannel | Y | OTP channel for sending OTP request.
 Allowed OTP Channels - EMAIL, PHONE.

 ### Request Body